-Station Skills

-0 Carrying, Any non-combat skill with a Cost to

-Learn of TEN or less.

-1 Husbandry, Forester or Miner OR any two skills

-with a Cost to Learn of fifteen or less.

-2 Locksmith, A Language at maximum EL, Sign Lan-

-guage at maximum EL, Seaman, Moneylender or

-Entertainer or any two skills with a Cost to Learn

-of twenty or less.

-3 Read and Write plus any two skills with a Cost to

-Learn of TWENTY-FIVE or less.

-4 Read and Write plus any two skills with a Cost to

-Learn of thirty or less.

-6 Read and Write plus any three skills with a Cost

-to Learn of thirty-five or less.

-10 Read and Write plus any five skills with a Cost to

-Learn of FORTY or less.
+a CI :II Station Skills 0 Carrying, Any non-combat skill with a Cost to Learn of Ten or less or 10 partial expertise points towards an an apprenticeship in any non-combat skill with a Cost to Learn of 35 or less.
+1 Husbandry, Forester or Miner or any two skills with a Cost to Learn of fifteen or less.
+2 Locksmith, A Language at maximum EL, Sign Lan- guage at maximum EL, Seaman, Moneylender or Entertainer or any two skills with a Cost to Learn of twenty or less.
+3 Read and Write plus any two skills with a Cost to Learn of TWENTY-FIVE or less.
+4 Read and Write plus any two skills with a Cost to Learn of Thirty or less.
+6 Read and Write plus any three skills with a Cost to Learn of THIRTY-FIVE or less.
+10 Read and Write plus any five skills with a Cost to Learn of forty or less.